Ayush-Kanduri/Spotify-App-MEEN/README.md

 Users receive mail notifications on new account creation & for Password Reset Link.
 Users can log in through manual or social login.

+## NOTE

+-  master branch contains the code for the Heroku Deployment.
+-  Development branch contains the code for the localhost development version.
+-  AWS_Deployment branch contains the code for the AWS Deployment.

+#

 ## Tools Used

 <p align="left">